ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 [^so-much-the-worse]: I think I've seen some people, who agree humans don't have utility functions, go on to say: "and so much the worse for utility functions!
 If humans don't have them we should find something more useful to talk about."
 My take is: "and so much the worse for humans!
 If we don't have utility functions we're missing out."
 But, that doesn't mean we have them.

 The (something good) is that, over a long enough time, you'll almost certainly get more money than someone else who was offered the same bets as you and started with the same amount of money but regularly bet different amounts on them.

-But this is NOT the same thing as maximizing your average (AKA "expected") amount of money over time; "almost certainly" hides a small number of outcomes that make a lot of difference to that calculation.
+This is NOT the same thing as maximizing your average (AKA "expected") amount of money over time.
+"Almost certainly" hides a small number of outcomes that make a lot of difference to that calculation.
+Someone who repeatedly bets their entire bankroll will *on average* have more money than a Kelly bettor; it's just all concentrated in a single vanishingly unlikely branch where they're incredibly wealthy, and the rest of the time they have nothing.
+Someone who repeatedly bets more than Kelly but less than their entire bankroll, will *on average* have more than the Kelly bettor but less than the full-bankroll bettor; but still less than the Kelly bettor almost all the time, and very rarely much more.

-This sounds like a very good thing to me!
+It still sounds like a very good thing to me!
 Like, do I want to almost certainly be the richest peson in the room?
 Do I want to maximize my median payoff, *and* the 1st percentile and 99th percentile and in fact every percentile, *all at once*?
 Oh, and while I'm at it, maximize my most-likely payoff and minimize "the average time I'll take to reach any given amount of money much more than what I have now"?
 Yes please!

 (Oh, also, I don't need to choose whether I'm getting that good thing for money or log-money or what.
 It's the same for any monotonically increasing function of money.)